corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/introduction-cr.md

 Collaborative Recovery is *not* compatible with the [legacy](https://docs.corda.net/api-stability-guarantees.html) Corda Finance module.
 This is due to the way Confidential Identities are used as a part of the `CashPaymentFlow`.
 Please consider avoiding Corda Finance in the favour of Tokens and Accounts SDKs.

-## Corda Support Matrix

-Collaborative Recovery applications have a minimum platform version of 6 and are compatible only with Corda Enterprise nodes.

-It's important to understand, that Collaborative Recovery is a CorDapp level solution and is not shipped as a part of Corda itself.
-Only the nodes that have the DR CorDapps installed can participate in Collaborative Recovery.
-In mixed networks that consist of both Open Source and Enterprise nodes, only the Enterprise nodes of the right version *and* that have the Collaborative Recovery CorDapps installed will be able to participate in Collaborative Recovery.